nazimboudeffa/nazimboudeffa/README-more.md

 - Chrome -> Brave Browser
 - Google -> PreSearch (not sure for DuckDuckGo)
-- GMail -> ProtonMail
+- GMail -> ProtonMail works perfectly with tiktok for political anti french harassement
-- Twitter -> FossToDon
+- Twitter -> FossToDon coming soon
 - YouTube -> Odysee

 UPDATE: We are moving to 2024, still can't use them but I try I promess